TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/Modules/1. Main_Window_Functions/Organize_Functions/README.txt

 % Inputs:
 % 1. app: app object of GUI main window
 % 2.
 Direction: string, Options: "Backwards" to go backwards in time OR "Forward" to go forwards in time
 % 3.
-TimeLimit: Max Time to determine whether jump violates time limits. (app.Data.Time(end))
+TimeLimit: Max Time in seconds to determine whether jump violates time
+% limits. (app.Data.Time(end)) as double
 % 4.
 TimeRange: Time to jump, as double in seconds
 % 5.
 SampleRate in Hz as double